-In 2021, the Student Board works in six function teams:
+The Student Board typically works in six function teams:

-The MIM Affairs team seeks to improve the CEMS MIM programme quality and learning experience by providing a link between students and other stakeholders.
+- The MIM Affairs function seeks to improve the CEMS MIM programme quality and learning experience by providing a link between students and other stakeholders. - 2.
+The Marketing & Communication function implements and supervises projects which have an impact across the CEMS alliance in relation to awareness and information sharing.

-- The Marketing & Communication team implements and supervises projects which have an impact across the CEMS alliance in relation to awareness and information sharing. - 3.
-The CEMS Club Support team provides support and guidance to CEMS Clubs and facilitates best practice sharing in order to enhance the CEMS experience for students. - 4.
-The Responsible Leadership team brings students closer to society by creating a sense of responsibility about the world's environmental, cultural, economic and social challenges that they will face as future global business leaders. - The Alumni Relations team works in close collaboration with the CEMS Alumni Association to ensure a stronger network of and assistance in projects related to all CEMS stakeholders and alumni. - 6.
-The Corporate & Social Partners team enhances the interaction between students and CEMS Corporate and Social Partners through organising events and developing collaboration spaces on and off-line.
+- The CEMS Club Support function provides support and guidance to CEMS Clubs and facilitates best practice sharing in order to enhance the CEMS experience for students. - 4.
+The Responsible Leadership function brings students closer to society by creating a sense of responsibility about the world's environmental, cultural, economic and social challenges that they will face as future global business leaders. - The Alumni Relations function works in close collaboration with the CEMS Alumni Association to ensure a stronger network of and assistance in projects related to all CEMS stakeholders and alumni. - The Corporate & Social Partners function enhances the interaction between students and CEMS Corporate and Social Partners through organising events and developing collaboration spaces on and off-line.

-In addition to these functions the Student Board has various cross-functional project teams for the execution of specific projects that require more management and time.
-The Student Board can be contacted at studentboard@cemsmail.org.
+In addition to these functions, the Student Board has various cross-functional project teams for the execution of specific projects that require more management and time.